nagarajurahul/terraform-vmware-esxi-vm-module/README.md

 ## 📦 What’s Included

-- Automated VM creation from OVA
+- Reusable Terraform module to create VMs from OVA
-- Custom hostname, SSH keys, and optional passwords via OVF properties
+- Inputs for hostname, SSH keys, cloud-init config, and disk/network options
 - `cloud-init` for:
   - Adding users
   - Installing packages
   - Setting hostname and MOTD
   - Injecting SSH keys
-- ESXi authentication via Terraform provider
+- Does not include provider block — expected to be defined in the parent Terraform configuration

 ---